 What Are SAT Score Percentiles?

-You might be wondering now, what exactly is SAT Score Percentiles!
+You might be wondering now, what exactly are SAT Score Percentiles!
 Well, let’s first dig deeper into this and understand the basics of SAT Score Percentiles.

-Your SAT Score Report will provide you with two things, your total composite SAT score that ranges from 400 to 1600, and your percentile ranking that will range from 1 to 99.
+Your SAT Score Report will provide you with two things, your total composite SAT score which ranges from 400 to 1600, and your percentile ranking which will range from 1 to 99.
 Like your total SAT score, your percentile ranking will also be provided for your overall SAT exam and also for each of the two sections – Math and Evidence-Based Reading and Writing.

 Percentile is an everyday use term and in the layman’s language, it means a number where a certain percentage of scores fall below that number or simply they help you compare your performance with other test-takers.
 It plays the same role in SAT, your SAT percentile helps you understand your performance in comparison with the other SAT-takers.
 Your SAT percentile rank will tell you the percentage of students who have scored lower than or equal to you.
 Your SAT Percentile rank, unlike the SAT Score, helps you determine where you stand and evaluate the chances of your getting into the top college.
 It clearly states to you, how well have you performed in context with direct comparison to other test-takers.

 For instance, your composite percentile of 85 infers that your score is higher than 85 percent of students who appeared for the test.

 Let’s move ahead to understand what the two types of percentiles displayed on your SAT score mean and in what context they differ.
 Your SAT score percentiles, either overall or for individual sections, have been divided into two types – the Nationally Representative Sample Percentile and the SAT User Percentile.
 These are divided to compare student scores and their performances based on two different reference populations.